 The difference in speed between certain cards can make or break a shoot.

 For example, one question that comes up all the time is whether the X memory card is fast enough to record the X Mbps speed required to shoot X codec on X camera.
 In this instance, the type of video codec you are trying to shoot will determine what type of card you may need.

-To know what card goes with what codec, you will need to assess the write speed of a given memory card, as well as in some cases the read speed of the card as well.
-These two factors have an important function in the overall performance and compatibility of your card.
+To know what card goes with what codec, you will need to assess the write speed of a given memory card, as well as, in some cases, the read speed of the card as well.
+These two factors have an essential function in the overall performance and compatibility of your card.

 Usually, when it comes to card readers, the memory card brand will have a recommended card reader to use to get the highest read speeds out of your card.

-For smaller memory cards, they usually tap out at a 25MB/s read speed, but there is something known as the Ultra-High-Speed (UHS) classification, which refers to any card with a max read speed higher than 25 MB/s.
-The UHS I cards go up to 104 MB/s, while UHS-II cards go up to 312 MB/s.
+Smaller memory cards usually tap out at a 25MB/s read speed, but there is something known as the Ultra-High-Speed (UHS) classification, which refers to any card with a max read speed higher than 25 MB/s.
+The UHS-I cards go up to 104 MB/s, while UHS-II cards go up to 312 MB/s.

-Read speed is also a big factor when transferring your video files from your memory card to your computer.
-The faster the read speed, the faster the transfer speed should be, which is why you want the best card reader possible for your card.
+Read speed is also a significant factor when transferring video files from your memory card to your computer.
+The faster the read speed, the quicker the transfer speed should be, which is why you want the best card reader possible for your card.

-Write speed refers to the speed in which a card records video data.
+Write speed refers to the speed at which a card records video data.

 That’s right, that’s a thing.
 If you’re like me, you assumed that every memory card writes at the same speed: instantly.
 Unfortunately, that’s not true.